Bula and Welcome to Mick's Fiji's New Web Site & Blog - Fiji Holidays | Day Tours | Tran

 Introducing Our New Web Site

 Nothing says ‘holiday’ more than a big, friendly Fijian smile.
-And no one smiles more than the local Fijians who run Mick’s Fiji.
+And no one smiles more than the Indegenous Fijians who run Mick’s Fiji.

-Our new web page has been designed to provide you with information about our many local Fijian tours, our transfers service, information about Mick’s Fiji and other useful information for visitors to Fiji.
+Our new web page has been designed to provide you with information about our many local Fijian tours, our transfers service both land and water ,information about Mick’s Fiji and other useful information for visitors to Fiji.
 For your convenience we have divided our tours into 5 groups:

 In addition to day tours Mick's Fiji also offers airport, resort and port private transfers services.